George Bush Intercontinental Airport

+IAH covers 10,000 acre of land and has five runways.
+Houston Intercontinental is one of the largest passenger hubs for United Airlines and formerly also served as a hub for defunct Continental Airlines and Texas International Airlines.

 History

+20th century

 A group of Houston businessmen purchased the site for Bush Intercontinental Airport in 1957 to preserve it until the city of Houston could formulate a plan for a new airport as a replacement for William P. Hobby Airport (at the time known as Houston International Airport).
 The holding company for the land was named the Jet Era Ranch Corporation, but a typographical error transformed the words "Jet Era" into "Jetero" and the airport site subsequently became known as the Jetero airport site.
 Although the name Jetero was no longer used in official planning documents after 1961, the airport's eastern entrance was named Jetero Boulevard.
 Most of Jetero Boulevard was later renamed Will Clayton Parkway.

 The City of Houston annexed the Intercontinental Airport area in 1965.
 This annexation, along with the 1965 annexations of the Bayport area, the Fondren Road area, and an area west of Sharpstown, resulted in a gain of 51251 acre of land for the city limits.

 Houston Intercontinental Airport, which was the original name for the airport, opened in June 1969.
 The airport's IATA code of IAH derived from the stylization of the airport's name as "Intercontinental Airport of Houston."
 All scheduled passenger airline service formerly operated from William P. Hobby Airport moved to Intercontinental upon the airport's completion.
 Hobby remained open as a general aviation airport and was once again used for scheduled passenger airline jet service two years later when Southwest Airlines initiated intrastate airline service nonstop between Hobby and Dallas Love Field in 1971.

-Houston Intercontinental had been scheduled to open in 1967, but design changes regarding the terminals created cost overruns and construction delays.
-The prime contractor, R.F.
-Ball Construction of San Antonio, sued the city of Houston for $11 million in damages, but assistant city attorney Joseph Guy Rollins Jr. defended the municipality on appeal to the Texas Supreme Court.